Step-by-Step Guide to Transom Core Replacement

 Materials:

-👉 Tip: Polyester or Vinyl Ester resin is ideal for most fiberglass boat repairs.
-It offers strong adhesion, ease of use, and lower cost compared to epoxy.
+👉 Tip: Polyester or Vinyl Ester resin is ideal for most fiberglass boat repairs because it offers strong adhesion, ease of use, and lower cost compared to epoxy.

 Removing the Old Core